DavidGilson24/Quasar/README.md

 - **Multimedia Support**: Enhances learning with images, videos, and articles related to space.
 - **User Query History**: Remembers past interactions for a personalized experience.

-## Installation
-To get started with Quasar, follow these steps:

-### Prerequisites
-- An active internet connection.
-- Access to OpenAI's API (API key required).

-### Setup
-1. Clone the Quasar repository from GitHub.
-2. Install the necessary dependencies listed in `requirements.txt`.
-3. Set up your OpenAI API key in the configuration file.
-4. Run the chatbot server using the provided instructions.

 ## Usage
 To interact with Quasar, simply start the chatbot and ask any space-related question.
 Examples:
 - "What is a black hole?"